-The two projects that we (the public) are invited to engage with are:
+The three projects that we (the public) are invited to engage with are:

-1 – Edie is hosting a book club featuring Brené Brown’s new book, Dare to Lead.
+Edie is hosting a book club featuring Brené Brown’s new book, Dare to Lead.
 You are welcome to join the fun!
-There is one free book available if you are interested in joining.
-The next date is November 11th at 2:00 at Lingonberry’s in downtown Ortonville.
 The book club consists of group discussions and sharing as we read through the book over the next seven months.
 In addition, the book club will explore issues of leadership and circle around what it means to live in a quality rural community.
-For more information and an audio of Edie’s KDIO interview check out this link (a few pictures below from the Book Club)
+For more information and audio of Edie’s KDIO interview check out this link (a few pictures below from the Book Club)

 Edie and Lauren K. Carlson of Dawson will be co-hosting a monthly radio show called, “Artistic Leadership from the Prairie” (as noted in the photo below).
 We hope you will listen in as they explore artistic endeavors, leadership, and prairie life.